Spartronics4915/developers_handbook/contribute.md

 [Markdown-Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 is an excellent guide to the basics of markdown syntax and is highly recommended for anyone who is interested in contributing to this document.
-Additionally, Markdown "grammar" rules are also available [on GitHub.](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md)

 You can use any plain text editor to read and edit .md files.
 One powerful editor for this purpose is [Atom](atom.io), made by GitHub.
 It has a robust